 Students are responsible for placing personal trash and recycling items directly in the appropriate containers identified for their residence hall.
 Personal trash and recycling items may not be placed in hallways or public areas.
 Failure to follow this policy will result in judicial/student conduct action.

 The College is not responsible for students’ personal property that is lost, stolen, or damaged.
 Students are responsible for the care and safety of their own personal property.
 Students’ personal belongings are not insured by the College against theft or damage.
 The College cannot be held liable directly or indirectly for loss of, theft of, or damage to the personal property of individuals.
 In some instances, homeowners’ insurance companies will cover possessions of students while they are at college.
 Students are urged to confirm whether their personal property is covered under their parents’ homeowners’ insurance policy and to arrange for additional insurance coverage, if necessary.
-All students are encouraged to lock their doors when absent from their rooms and report all theft to public safety staff.
+All students are encouraged to lock their doors when absent from their rooms and report all theft to campus safety staff.
 Students’ property is the responsibility of each individual student and no reimbursement from the College can be expected for lost, stolen, or damaged property.

 This document was last updated May 14, 2012